 As an American college student, Edward Hans didn’t realize that randomly selecting Japanese to fulfill a language requirement would lead to what he now says has been “the greatest experience of my life.”

 His Japanese professor recommended Hans join the Japan Exchange and Teaching (JET) Program.
-From 2015–17, Hans taught English in the rural farming community of Nishiki, in the mountains of Kumamoto Prefecture, Japan.
+From 2015 to 2017, Hans taught English in the rural farming community of Nishiki, in the mountains of Kumamoto prefecture, Japan.
 “We had one main road with some stores and the city hall,” he said.
 “If you wanted anything specific, you had to travel 20–25 minutes to the nearest city.”

 JET participants may end up in any one of a variety of urban, suburban or rural environments.
 Each offers its own advantages.
 Hans liked being in the countryside because he was able to enjoy nature.
 “I spent more time camping and hiking than I ever did before,” he said.

 Hans taught in several different primary schools.
 And he himself learned a lot from the JET Program, which is the only teaching exchange program managed by the government of Japan.

 “Respect for the teachers and a school is greater in Japan.
 Students clean the schools themselves, and the focus on reading as much as possible is prevalent,” said Hans.

 “The memories I made from time spent with the Japanese people and culture are some of the most meaningful in my life.”

 ~ Edward Hans